TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/47 - 2 Corinthians/2 Corinthians 8/2 Corinthians 8.1.md

 ---

-Moreover, brethren, we make known to you the grace of God which hath been given in the churches of Macedonia;
+Moreover, brothers, we make known to you the grace of God which has been given in the assemblies of Macedonia;